 Walsh says that Constellation has seen that collaboration through telehealth has improved patient and family experiences for those in hospice.
 The health services agency implements the technology and other digital tools in unique ways in hospice care for those nearing end of life at home and at skilled nursing facilities.
-During COVID, it’s been difficult for family members to visit.
-Many individuals are in isolation.
+For much of the pandemic, it’s been difficult for family members to visit.
+Many individuals have been in isolation.

-For the duration of the COVID-19 national emergency, there have been several regulatory changes in the United States to facilitate telemedicine use during the pandemic.
-One particular change for Health Insurance Portability and Accountability Act of 1996 (HIPAA)-covered providers is the use of apps that are not fully HIPAA compliant such as FaceTime and Skype.
+For the duration of the COVID-19 national emergency, there have been several regulatory changes in the United States to facilitate telemedicine use.
+One particular change for the Health Insurance Portability and Accountability Act of 1996 (HIPAA)-covered providers is the use of apps that are not fully HIPAA compliant such as FaceTime and Skype.

 “Because we have adapted our video technology, we’ve supported families in very touching ways,” Walsh says.

 Telehealth services are simply great for patients and equally great for providers.
 With the combination of a visual assessment and the ability to monitor patients through a remote monitoring device, there are also significant savings that go along with that.
 In healthcare, Walsh says medical professionals are called upon to do two things—take really good care of patients and do it in a cost-effective, efficient manner.
 When care teams aren’t going to the home, they aren’t incurring costs associated with travel time, mileage, using PPE, etc.